jneidel/jneidel.com/README.md

 - pass a `width` property to the `{{<figure>}}` shortcode
 - validate internal links and image links
 - use githubs dark and light themes for code highlighting
+- renamed RSS feeds to `rss.xml`
+- hide articles with `excludeRss: true` in the front matter from rss feed